Garden Path Design and Planning

 There are two thicknesses which are generally available, 3cm (11in) and

-Cold asphalt compound This provides yet another method of making paths in the garden.
+This provides yet another method of making paths in the garden.
 The process is extremely simple and as a long-term investment, compares very favorably in price with other ways of path making.
-The special
+The special material is available in 50kg sacks, together with special granite chippings which are used on the surface for decorative purposes.
+Two colors of compound are available, black and brown and a bag covers approximately 6m (20ft) square.

 The amount of foundation preparation necessary will depend on several factors.
 The first is the type of soil in the garden.
 Light sandy ones need much more consolidation than the heavy clay types.
 Where there is any doubt about the firmness of the soil, plenty of small rubble must be rammed well into the foundation.
 Usually a depth of at least 15-25cm (6-9in) should be taken out and the bottom 13-20cm (5-8in) filled with rubble and rammed in well.
 Allowance must be made for the thickness of the paving material itself, also any bedding cement or mortar which may be required.
 In all calculations the finished level of the paving material should be just above soil level.
 This will do much to keep the path dry and will prevent the splash back of dirt or soil during periods of very heavy rain.